junjiemars/.emacs.d/story.md

 ## Install
-Just one thing you need to do, clone it (just <400K) to your HOME directory:
+Just one thing you need to do, clone it (just <400KB) to your HOME directory:
 ```sh
 $ cd
 $ git clone --depth=1 https://github.com/junjiemars/.emacs.d.git
 ```
-Then start Emacs and waiting a while for self-install packages, if you had an Emacs 24+ and you defined ```def-self-package-spec```.

 On Windows, if you'd [Git-Bash](https://git-scm.com/downloads) installed but no Emacs, you are lucky, a one line code will do it all for you and more: fix some Emacs' issue for you, and you don't need run ```git clone ...```,